Flagship Housing Group Limited (trading as “Flagship Group”) is committed to the responsible handling and protection of personal information.

 - Right of portability – you have the right to have the data we hold about you transferred to another organisation.

 - Right to object to automated decision making, including profiling – you have the right to object to decisions made about you from automated processing/profiling.
 Flagship Group use an affordability checker for customers applying for Shared Ownership properties.
-The result of the calculation made will determine whether Flagship Group will be able to offer you a Shared Ownership property.
+The result of the calculation made will determine whether Flagship will be able to offer you a Shared Ownership property.
 Automated profiling is used as part of the National Fraud Initiative every two years.
-For further information please refer to our full privacy notice, link below)
+For further information see (Public Interest, page 6 of this document).

 Continuous Recording of Social Housing Lettings and Sales (CORE)